-There are Four start-ups who want to give a better deal to both shop customers and shopkeepers, whilst making the lives of the latter easier by delivering.
-The logistics piece is already generating an ecosystem for individual delivery people.
+There are Four startups who want to give a better deal to both shop customers and shopkeepers, whilst making the lives of the latter easier by delivering.
+The logistics piece is already generating an ecosystem for individual delivery of people.
 Because the transactions are recorded, they can lay the basis for both consumers and shopkeepers getting credit.

 Twiga Foods (Grant Brooke)

 Twiga is the largest distributor of several basic food staples in Kenya, having sold more than 55 million bananas alone and delivering more than 4,000 orders a week.
-It has introduced cold storage to cut waste:”In a lot of value chains like bananas and tomatoes over 30% of stock is lost between farm and market.
+It has introduced cold storage to cut waste: “In a lot of value chains like bananas and tomatoes over 30% of the stock is lost between farm and market.
 The end consumer ends up paying for that because the farmer got paid for that stock.
 If we can control these losses, that’s more margin for us and more value we can share on both sides of the value chain.”

 Koko Networks (Greg Murray)